Reimbursement and Compensation: Aer Lingus

-If you've heard your journey will be affected by Aer Lingus flight cancellations it pays to know about Europe's EC 261 air passenger rights.
+If you've heard your journey will be affected by Aer Lingus flight cancellations it pays to know about the UK's and the EU's air passenger rights.

-In an effort to discourage airlines from cancelling flights at the last minute, Europe introduced a set of clear air passenger rights known as EC 261.
-The sections on flight cancellation say that if an airline like Aer Lingus cancels a flight less than 14 days before it was due to depart, they must pay out up to $700 in compensation to each affected passenger.
+In an effort to discourage airlines from cancelling flights at the last minute, Europe introduced a set of clear air passenger rights known as EC 261, and the UK introduced a similar law sometimes known as UK 261, during their exit from the European Union.
+The sections on flight cancellation say that if an airline like Aer Lingus cancels a flight less than 14 days before it was due to depart, they must pay out up to £520 in compensation to each affected passenger.

 Because the laws focus on avoiding disruption to passengers, there is no Aer Lingus flight cancellation compensation owed if you're offered a replacement flight that arrives at a very similar time to the original.